scroll to top

 Q: Can providers that utilize telehealth prescribe medications?

-Yes, telehealth providers can prescribe medications subject to TriWest requirements and state and federal guidelines, which currently allow provider discretion on controlled substance prescriptions during COVID-19.
+Yes, telehealth providers can prescribe medications subject to TriWest requirements and state and federal guidelines.

 Q: What other guidelines apply to telehealth appointments?